Emperor Jimmu: Imperial Era veneration

-In 1940, Japan celebrated the 2600th anniversary of Jimmu's ascension and built a monument to Hakkō ichiu despite the fact that all historians knew Jimmu was a mythical figure.
-In 1941, the Japanese government charged the one historian who dared to challenge Jimmu's existence publicly, Tsuda Sōkichi.

 Historicity

 Since after World War II, when the prohibition on questioning the Kojiki and the Nihongi was lifted, documentary research in China and archaeological research in Japan has undermined much of the information in both the Kojiki and Nihon Shoki.
-No evidence has been found for Jimmu's existence, except the mention in the Nihon Shoki and Kojiki.
-Today most modern scholars agree that the traditional founding of the imperial dynasty in 660 BC is a myth and that Jimmu is legendary.
+No evidence has been found for Jimmu's existence.
+Today most modern scholars agree that the traditional founding of the imperial dynasty in 660 BCE is a myth and that Jimmu is legendary.
 Emperor Sujin's historicity is considered possible by historians, while Emperor Kinmei is the first verifiable historical figure in the imperial lineage.

-The dates of Jimmu reigning from 660 BC to 585 BC are improbable.
-According to Dr. Lu, the year 660 BC was probably selected by the writers of Nihon Shoki to put the founding of Japan on a kanoto-tori year.
+The dates of Jimmu reigning from 660 BCE to 585 BCE are improbable.
+The founding date is inaccurate because political unity in Japan most likely occurred at the end of the third century or the beginning of the fourth century A.D., at a point marked by the appearance of the Kofun tumuli.
+According to Dr. Lu, the year 660 BCE was probably selected by the writers of Nihon Shoki to put the founding of Japan on a kanoto-tori year.

 However, the stories of Jimmu may reflect real events of the mid to late Yayoi period.
 According to historian Peter Wetzler, Jimmu's conquest of Osaka and Nara may reflect an actual event.
 Still, the dates and many of the details are fictitious.
 Historian Kenneth G. Henshall stated that Jimmu's conquest may also reflect a time when the Yayoi people from continental Asia immigrated in masses starting from Kyushu and moving eastward during the Yayoi period.

 Some scholars suggest that there may have been a real person behind Jimmu.
-He could have been a local ruler who conquered the area near Kashihara after 62 BC.
-Some scholars believe he was present in Miyazaki during the first century BC while others say he was there during the third or fourth century AD.
+He could have been a local ruler who conquered the area near Kashihara after 62 BCE.
+Some scholars believe he was present in Miyazaki during the first century BCE while others say he was there during the third or fourth century AD.
 Nevertheless, there is a high probability that there was either a foreign or indigenous dynasty in the vicinity of Miyazaki Prefecture during the Kofun period.

-According to Louis Frédéric, he may have been a fusion of emperors Sujin and Keitai.
+According to Louis Frédéric, it’s unclear if he existed and he may have been a fusion of emperors Sujin and Keitai.
 The Japanese historian Ino Okifu identifies Emperor Jimmu with the Chinese alchemist and explorer Xu Fu, a hypothesis supported by certain traditions in Japan and regarded as possible by some modern scholars.
 The Yayoi period, during which significant changes in Japanese metallurgy and pottery occurred, started around the time of his supposed arrival.
 However, the legend of Xu Fu's voyage also has numerous inconsistencies with the linguistic and anthropological history of Japan.